 Health Dimensions Group performed a limited analysis of the financial controls governing the five Minnesota Veterans Homes (collectively the "Organization").
 Our methodology included reviewing various financial policies and procedures, conducting interviews with individuals interacting within the financial systems of the Organization, observations and reading the results of the Office of the Legislative Auditor's (the "OLA") audit reports.
+(See Appendix D for more detail.)
 Based on that methodology, we make the following observations and recommendations: